• No products in the cart.

 • Active Experimentation: Open a Word document in the workplace

 Instructional designers must understand that Kolb’s model is not a template to be applied to a learning piece.
 It’s much more complex.
-It explains how cognitive processes work in adults, and how adult learning styles may influence these processes.
-Since the model also encompasses learning styles, a learner can start from any stage and not strictly from the concrete experience stage.
+It explains how cognitive processes work in adults, and how adults prefer to learn.
+Therefore, a learner can start from any stage in the model and not strictly from the concrete experience stage.
 When applying this framework it is important to confirm whether the content will benefit from reflection, interpretation and generalization.
 Learning how to open a Word document will stick if one performs the task repeatedly over a period of time.
 Repetition and practice are what matter here, and not reflection, interpretation and generalization.

 1. Every learning objective must be demonstrable and measurable